NuLink-network/docs/product/staking_Dapp.md

       * Accumulated time:  Accumulated time for earning reward, accurate to second.
       * Reward: Unclaimed rewards for the user .
       * Staking Amount: The amount of fund which user stake in the pool.
-6.  **Node List**: Displays all active nodes in the NuLink testnet, including the following data:
+6.  **Node List**: Displays all active nodes in the Horus network, including the following data:
       * Node URI: IP and Port of the Worker node.
       * Staker Address: Address of the node's staking account.
       * Woker Address: Address of the node's Worker node.